HanoverStatsLabs/resources/labs/Lab5Instructions.md

     healthVsExercise %>% t() %>% barchart(auto.key=list(space="right"),
     	main="General Health vs. Does the Respondent Ever Exercise")
     ```
 8. If you want to specify a color palette, you really have to dig deep.
 Let's give it a try.
-The `Brewer` palette which ranges from red to purple will make an attractive spectrum.
+The `brewer` palette which ranges from red to purple will make an attractive spectrum.
 Let's store it with 5 color values:
     ```{r}
     myColors <- Brewer.pal(5, RdPu)
     ```